shodutta92/SimuTix/README.md

 - `x-display` is what is displayed on the x-axis, it can provide more description than the variable name
 - `y-axis` is the sigma variable to be used on the y-axis
 - `y-display` is what is displayed on the y-axis, it can provide more description than the variable name

+- Also note that `"Time"` is a special variable here, it must be written exactly as so, with a capital T and the rest lowercase, it is how Sigma likes to output the name in the trace.

 ###server
 ```python